fatihseydi/Clarusway-aws-devops-workshop/devops/hands-on/nexus/README.md

 ./bin/nexus run.
 ```

-Open your browser to load the repository manager: http://localhost:8081
+Open your browser to load the repository manager: http://<AWS public dns>:8081

 In your terminal locate the data directory (../sonatype-work/nexus3/).